 Where a quotation is 40 words or over, the quoted words are indented and in a separate paragraph, but quotation marks are not used.
 For example.

 With regard to the interviews, Williams (2009, p.62) said:

-Please note that page numbers (as shown above) should be included in both short and long quotations.
+Note: Page numbers (as shown above) should be included in both short and long quotations.
 No attempt should be made to change any quoted text as this would be considered by the author to be misquotation.
 However, if the quoted text is paraphrased, the quotation marks should be removed but the meaning should be retained.
-Please note that some versions of Harvard may use single quotes rather than double ones.
-Again this shows the importance of consulting the style guide and maintaining consistency.
+Some versions of Harvard may use single quotes, rather than double ones.
+Again, this shows the importance of consulting the specific style guide of your university and maintaining consistency.

 If you quote two (or more) works published by the same author in the same year, you should use the format: